Researchdatasolutions.com.au

 2 audited the BN curriculum to determine the extent to which it complied with the

-intentions of the Quality Use of Medicines framework.
+Quality Use of Medicines framework.

 Method